ClearSpring Pharmacy Horizontal Logo

 Trimix Injections for ED

 Trimix is a mixture of 3 ED medications.
 They are injected directly into the penis in order to help develop an erection firm enough for sex.
-The direct injection means it needs to be compounded in a sterile environment.

 Phenylephrine Eye Drops

-Eye drops must be compounded in a sterile environment because they are taken directly in the eye.
-Phenylephrine helps patients with post-operative inflammation.
-It helps manage fluids in the eyes by producing less and draining more.
+Eye drops must be compounded in a sterile environment because they are applied directly to the eye.

 Testosterone Injections

 People who require testosterone supplementation may turn to testosterone replacement therapy (TRT) to help increase their levels.
-This form of testosterone is commonly used as an injectable because it provides the highest bioavailability.

 Maintaining a Sterile Lab